Sophaos/web-app-recipe-scraper/README.md

 ## Motivation

-I was motivated to learn about Web Scraping using Playwright, GraphQL by using MongoDB and Jotai as a state management library.
+I was motivated to learn about Web Scraping using Playwright, GraphQL by using MongoDB, Jotai as a state management library and Playwright/Jest for testing.

 ## Features